MusicInfuser: Making Video Diffusion Listen and Dance: Prompts

 \section{Prompts}

 As mentioned in our main paper, we use a proper prompt format and base prompt for AIST~\cite{tsuchida2019aist}.
 The full list is shown in Table~\ref{tab:prompt-templates}.
-Note that since we use VideoChat2~\cite{li2023videochat} to label YouTube videos, we have only the base prompt for the dataset.
-We also provide a predefined set of prompts in Table~\ref{tab:dance-prompts} that is used to generate samples for the evaluation, which ultimately results in $10\times 10 = 100$ videos for evaluation for each model configuration.
-The system prompts for VideoLLaMA~\cite{cheng2024videollama} used for evaluation are in Table~\ref{tab:eval-prompts}.
+Note that since we use VideoChat2~\cite{li2023videochat} to label YouTube videos, we have only the base prompt for that dataset.
+We also provide a predefined set of prompts in Table~\ref{tab:dance-prompts} that is used to generate samples for the evaluation, ultimately resulting in $10\times 10 = 100$ videos per model configuration.
+The system prompts for VideoLLaMA 2~\cite{cheng2024videollama} and Qwen3-Omni~\cite{xu2025qwen3} used for evaluation are provided in Table~\ref{tab:eval-prompts}.